Sustainable Investing ESG Glossary

 We've created a Glossary of ESG Investing Terms here to help demystify many of the confusing terms that you or your plan members may encounter in this space.

-Active ownership Refers to actively exercising your rights as a shareholder.
-The two main ways of doing this are voting at shareholder meetings and by engaging, or having an ongoing dialogue with company management
+Active Ownership Refers to actively exercising your rights as a shareholder.
+The two main ways of doing this are voting at shareholder meetings and by engaging, or having an ongoing dialogue with company management.

-Carbon Neutral any CO2 released into the atmosphere from a company's activities is balanced by an equivalent amount being removed.
+Carbon Neutral Any CO₂ released into the atmosphere from a company's activities is balanced by an equivalent amount being removed.

 CDPCarbon Disclosure ProjectA global non-profit organization that runs a global disclosure system for investors and organizations to manage their environmental impacts.

-ESG Integration the systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions
+ESG Integration The systematic and explicit inclusion of material ESG factors into investment analysis and investment decisions.

-Green bonds Debt securities for which the proceeds are exclusively used to promote climate and environmental sustainability purposes.
+Green Bonds Debt securities for which the proceeds are exclusively used to promote climate and environmental sustainability purposes.

 Greenwashing The practice of trying to make people believe that a company is doing more to adopt sustainability than it really is, often for public relations reasons.